lvan-gef/gnl/README.md

 # get next line (gnl)
-This project is about programming a function that returns a line read from a file descriptor
+A simple lib for reading from a file descriptor